AletteXin/Python_Supervised_Learning_Aneurysm/README.md

 16. Renal impairment (Categorical - Yes or No)
 17. Dialysis (Categorical - Yes or No)
 18. Diabetes (Categorical - Yes or No)

+The model was trained to predict the output of the size of the abdominal aorta:
+1. Normal (<2cm)
+2. Small (2.1 - 5.2cm)
+3. Large (>5.2cm)

 # Evolution of thought process